 If v4 didn't entail a counteracted burial, then mentioning a “burial” in v3-4 would be superfluous (it would instead simply read: “He died… and was raised.”).

-William Craig: “This remarkable correspondence of independent traditions reveals that the four-line formula is a summary in outline form of the basic events of Jesus's passion and resurrection, including his burial in the tomb.” ["Visions of Jesus: A Critical Assessment of Gerd Lüdemann's Hallucination Hypothesis" (Edwin Mellen Press) online.]
+1 Cor 15's “died-buried-raised” tradition involves the empty tomb when reported in sister passages.1 This is relevant because these sister passages give context to what was meant by 1 Cor 15, suggesting it too had the empty tomb in mind. >* William Lane Craig: “This remarkable correspondence of independent traditions reveals that the four-line formula is a summary in outline form of the basic events of Jesus's passion and resurrection, including his burial in the tomb.” ["Visions of Jesus: A Critical Assessment of Gerd Lüdemann's Hallucination Hypothesis" (Edwin Mellen Press) Online.]

 “Buried” and “raised” stand in deliberate juxtaposition.1 This is relevant because it means the latter was undoing the former.
 Jesus's being “raised” and “appearing” was conceived of as being thoroughly physical (grave-emptying).2

-Robert Stein (NT professor): “The words ‘died,’ ‘buried,’ and ‘was raised’ are unintelligible unless what ‘died and was buried’ was in fact ‘raised.’
+Robert Stein (former NT professor at SBTS): “The words ‘died,’ ‘buried,’ and ‘was raised’ are unintelligible unless what ‘died and was buried’ was in fact ‘raised.’
 While Paul does not anywhere specifically state that the tomb was empty, it would appear that in 1 Corinthians 15:3-4 this is clearly implied.
 For Paul as a Pharisee, and no doubt for the Jerusalem Church also (which had a strong Pharisaic element; cf. Acts 15:5), the death-burial-resurrection of Jesus would have demanded an empty tomb.”
 [Was the Tomb Really Empty?
 Themelios 5.1 (September 1979):.]